smattymatty/django-spellbook-docs-site/markdown_content/Commands/spellbook_md.md

     "docs",   # Content at /docs/
     "blog"    # Content at /blog/
 ]
+SPELLBOOK_MD_BASE_TEMPLATE = [
+    "docs/base.html",   # Custom template for docs
+    "blog/base.html"    # Different template for blog
+]
 ```

 With this configuration:

-- Markdown files from `docs_content` are processed to `docs_app` and accessible at `/docs/`
+- Markdown files from `docs_content` are processed to `docs_app`, accessible at `/docs/`, and use `docs/base.html`
-- Markdown files from `blog_content` are processed to `blog_app` and accessible at `/blog/`
+- Markdown files from `blog_content` are processed to `blog_app`, accessible at `/blog/`, and use `blog/base.html`
 - Each app maintains its own set of templates, views, and URLs

-If URL prefixes aren't specified, the default behavior is:
+Default behaviors for multi-source configurations:

-- First app gets empty prefix (root URL)
-- Subsequent apps use their app name as the prefix
+- URL Prefixes: First app gets empty prefix (root URL), subsequent apps use their app name
+- Base Templates: If not specified, no base template is used; if a single template is provided, it's applied to all sources

 ### Accessing Your Content